oldremez/lido-on-terra-cli/README.md

 stluna and so on) you might be interested into knowing your bLUNAC/stLUNAC balances in ustluna or ubluna.

-E.g., if your bal
+So, to bond 1 bLUNA, you need to stake 1000000uluna.

-To do so, you can use the following commands:
+To do so, you can use the following commands.

-For stLUNAC
+For stLUNAC:

 ```
 terrad query wasm contract-store \